francismartinang-commits/LBYCPOB-FinalProject--P1-/README.md

 #### Encapsulation

-Encapsulation will be used to protect sensitive patient and medical information by keeping class attributes private and only reachable through public methods (getters and setters) that check the requester's role before returning or changing anything.
+Encapsulation will be used to protect sensitive patient and medical information by keeping class attributes private and accessible only through public methods (getters and setters) that verify the requester's role before returning or modifying any data.

 Possible applications:
 - Patient - personal information, medical history (private fields, restricted getters)